MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 Features such as file sync and mobile device management work normally in a multi-geo environment.
 There's no special configuration or management needed.
 The multi-geo experience for your users has minimal difference from a single-geo configuration.
 For details, see [User experience in a multi-geo environment](/office365/enterprise/multi-geo-user-experience/).

-If you plan to configure OneDrive Multi-Geo prior to deploying OneDrive for your users, see [Plan for OneDrive Multi-Geo](/office365/enterprise/plan-for-multi-geo/), and follow the steps in [OneDrive Multi-Geo tenant configuration](/office365/enterprise/multi-geo-tenant-configuration/).
+If you plan to configure OneDrive Multi-Geo prior to deploying OneDrive for your users, see [Plan for OneDrive for Business Multi-Geo](/office365/enterprise/plan-for-multi-geo/), and follow the steps in [OneDrive for Business Multi-Geo tenant configuration](/office365/enterprise/multi-geo-tenant-configuration/).

 Key decisions: